 There are environmental concerns about the precipitous worldwide decline of amphibian populations.
 New O.I.E.
 (World Organization for Animal Health) regulations will soon mandate disease testing of amphibians prior to shipment.
 Two disease organisms of particular concern are the Chytrid fungus and Ranaviruses.Nasco has chosen to be pro-active about these new rules and have tested our Xenopus colony in advance of the mandated requirement.
 We are pleased to report that all of our sample frogs received a clean bill of health in January 2019.
 Download Test Results

 MBL® National Xenopus Resource Center is located in Woods Hole, Massachusetts, and serves as a training center for advanced technologies.
-To learn more about the workshops and classes offered be sure to visit their site: www.mbl.edu.
+To learn more about the workshops and classes offered be sure to visit: www.mbl.edu.